gjermundgaraba/bjaanes.github.io/_posts/2015-04-05-why-you-should-care-more-about-food.md

 There is probably a local nutrition expert where you live.
 This is probably the absolute best option, as a nutrition expert can give you advice that corresponds really well to you and your goals.
 You can get custom diets and food plans that you can actually follow and live with.

-#### My current &#8216;system&#8217;
+#### My current &#8216;system'

 My current food plan is very simple.
-It&#8217;s not even much of a system.
-It&#8217;s just a general plan with my own guidelines.
+It's not even much of a system.
+It's just a general plan with my own guidelines.
 These are things I think I can actually follow and that will benefit me.

   * I try not to eat fast food.
   * I try not to eat or drink stuff with lots of sugar in it (artificial or otherwise).